Internship opportunities are available in Congressman Larson's Washington D.C. and Hartford offices.

 - Helping process Flag and Tour Requests

-If you are interested in an internship, please send a resume, cover letter, and short writing sample along with your expected start and end date to Congressman Larson's Washington D.C. office by fax at 202-225-1031.
+Priority will be given to college students who are majoring in areas related to government and communications and who are from the First District.
+If you are interested in an internship, please send a resume, cover letter, and short writing sample along with your expected start and end date to firstname.lastname@example.org.

 Hartford District Office